canitzp/MiniaturePowerPlant/README.md

 - Initial release

 ## Planned
+- push energy to all sides except top, because most of the cables won't pull
 - upgrades for existing modules (temperature, water)
 - new module that "eats" grass and leaves to generate energy